DailyDAC

 Subchapter V of Chapter 11: A User’s Guide

 President Reagan famously joked that “I’m from the Government and I’m here to help” are nine of the most terrifying words in the English language.
 Politics aside, few laws are as universally acclaimed as subchapter V of chapter 11 of the Bankruptcy Code.
+Maybe the Government helped this time.

-Regular chapter 11 (by which we mean any chapter 11 other than a pre-pack or a subchapter V) is far more expensive with a far less certain outcome than a subchapter V chapter 11 case.
+Traditional chapter 11 (by which we mean any chapter 11 other than a pre-pack or a subchapter V) is far more expensive with a far less certain outcome than a subchapter V chapter 11 case.

 This reality pushed smaller distressed companies (and their creditors) to look for alternatives to chapter 11 cases, with that trend growing since the late 1990s.
 These alternatives include chapter 7 bankruptcy, receiverships, assignments for the benefit of creditors (ABCs), and Article 9 sales.